Fulbright Specialist Program

 - Have significant experience in one of the eligible disciplines, as demonstrated by professional, academic, or artistic achievements.

-For a complete list of eligibility requirements and information on how to apply to join the Fulbright Specialist Roster, please click here.
+For a complete list of eligibility and information on how U.S. experts can apply to join the Fulbright Specialist Roster, please click here.

-U.S. academics and professionals interested in applying to join the Fulbright Specialist Roster, should direct all questions to World Learning.
+U.S. academics and professionals interested in applying to join the Fulbright Specialist Roster, should direct all questions to World Learning FSP page.